 How do you access your Online Lunch Account?

-If you did not receive the welcome email with your username and password to access your online lunch account, please call (616) 786-2000, extension 2101, to obtain your username and password.
+If you did not receive the welcome email with your username and password to access your online lunch account, please call (616) 786-2101 to obtain your username and password.

 Free and Reduced Lunch Program and Application

 To apply for meal benefits, please follow the instructions within the new Food Service web portal.
 Your application will be electronically forwarded to West Ottawa.
 If your family qualifies for free or reduced price lunch meal benefits, your children will also receive free or reduced-price breakfast.